alpinebuster/meshlib/source/MRJavaScript/README.md

 - V3: In version 3, use clang's ast related api to parse C++ source code then generate emscripten bindings

 ## NOTEs
-In the C++ standard library you’ll encounter several “pointer” types, each with different ownership and lifetime semantics:
+In the C++ standard library there are several “pointer” types, each with different ownership and lifetime semantics:

 | Pointer Type                        | Header     | Ownership Model                    | Copy / Move                      | Reference Counting                   | Thread Safety                       | Typical Use Cases                                        |
 | ----------------------------------- | ---------- | ---------------------------------- | -------------------------------- | ------------------------------------ | ----------------------------------- | -------------------------------------------------------- |